yuanbei/Nars-Wiki/Graphical-User-Interface.md

 ***
 ### Launcher

-This is the start window, it shows you several options:
+This is the start window of 1.6, it shows you several options:

 Run NARS GUI - runs OpenNARS with main GUI interface Run Web GUI - runs OpenNARS with experimental web interface